artmetla/DejaView/docs/analysis/metrics.md

 NOTE: Googlers: for internal usage of metrics in Google3 (i.e. metrics which are confidential), please see [this internal page](https://goto.google.com/viecd).

-Authors are strongly encouraged to add all metrics derived on Perfetto traces to the Perfetto repo unless there is a clear usecase (e.g. confidentiality) why these metrics should not be publicly available.
+Authors are strongly encouraged to add all metrics derived on DejaView traces to the DejaView repo unless there is a clear usecase (e.g. confidentiality) why these metrics should not be publicly available.

 In return for upstreaming metrics, authors will have first class support for